rgbetanco/sql-parser/README.md

 SELECT LastName, FirstName,JobTitle FROM dbo.EmployeeOne UNION ALL
 ( SELECT LastName, FirstName, JobTitle FROM dbo.EmployeeTwo UNION SELECT LastName, FirstName,JobTitle FROM dbo.EmployeeThree);

+// with ... as ... statement
+WITH Sales_CTE (SalesPersonID, NumberOfOrders)
+AS
+(
+    SELECT SalesPersonID, COUNT(*)
+    FROM Sales.SalesOrderHeader
+    WHERE SalesPersonID IS NOT NULL
+    GROUP BY SalesPersonID
+)
+SELECT AVG(NumberOfOrders) AS "Average Sales Per Person"
+FROM Sales_CTE;
 ```